 3 Use of gestures

 The gestures such as pinch and swipe are well known as they have been the same since the initial launch of the iPhone.
-You are probably used to the different methods of controlling the device but with the new iOS Apple have introduced a new variable to trip you up.
-The same gesture on different parts of the screen cause different results.
+You are probably used to the different methods of controlling the device but with the new iOS, Apple has introduced a new variable to trip you up.
+The same gesture on different parts of the screen causes different results.

-If you swipe down the home screen of your iPhone you may see the search function, or perhaps the notification centre.
-This is because the self same gesture does 2 different things.
+If you swipe down the home screen of your iPhone you may see the search function, or perhaps the notification center.
+This is because the self-same gesture does 2 different things.
 The difference between them is where you swipe the screen.
-Swipe at the top and the notification centre appears, half way down the screen the search function appears.
+Swipe at the top and the notification center appears, halfway down the screen the search function appears.